khilesh321/Artifinity.ai---AI-based-Web-App/README.md

 3. **Set up environment variables:**

 	- Copy `.env.example` to `.env` in both `backend/` and `frontend/`.
-	- Fill in your MongoDB, Clerk, Groq, and Cloudinary credentials.
+	- Fill in your MongoDB, Clerk, Gemini, and Cloudinary credentials.

 4. **Start the backend server:**